Beetlejuice: Music

 The Beetlejuice soundtrack, first released in 1988 on LP, CD, and cassette tape, features most of the film's score, written and arranged by Danny Elfman.
 Geffen reissued the original 1988 soundtrack on vinyl in 2015, which was remastered and pressed to vinyl by Waxwork Records in 2019 for the film's 30th anniversary.
 The soundtrack features two original recordings performed by Harry Belafonte used in the film: "Day-O (The Banana Boat Song)" and "Jump in the Line (Shake, Senora)".
 Two other vintage Belafonte recordings that appear in the film are absent from the soundtrack: "Man Smart, Woman Smarter" and "Sweetheart from Venezuela".
 The soundtrack entered the Billboard 200 albums chart the week ending June 25, 1988, at No. 145, peaking two weeks later at No. 118 and spending a total of six weeks on the chart.
 This was after the film had already fallen out of the top 10 and before the video release in October.
 "Day-O" received a fair amount of airplay at the time in support of the soundtrack.

 The complete score (with the Belafonte tracks included) was released in both the DVD and the Blu-ray as an isolated music track in the audio settings menu; this version of the audio track consists entirely of "clean" musical cues, uninterrupted by dialogue or sound effects.

 Reception

 Box office

-Beetlejuice opened theatrically in the United States on March 30, 1988, earning $8,030,897 its opening weekend, which at the time, was an Easter weekend record.
+Beetlejuice opened theatrically in the United States on March 30, 1988, earning $8,030,897 during its opening weekend, which at the time, was an Easter weekend record.
 The film eventually grossed $75.1 million worldwide.
 Beetlejuice was a financial success, recouping its $15 million budget and becoming the 10th-highest-grossing film of 1988.